dantasse/email_person_viz_pandt/README.md

-Code for a class project that aims to download all of our email and pull out some hopefully-meaningful statements.
+Code for Pastcards, a project that aims to download all your email and pull out some hopefully-meaningful statements.

 ## Instructions: